 Sign in the Window

-Deal With Prospective Buyers
+3. Deal With Potential Buyers

 How to Communicate With Prospective Buyers (and Avoid Scams)

 These days, it’s more common for potential buyers to email or text sellers than call them.
 Respond to each buyer’s initial outreach at your convenience, preferably in written form (text or email) so there’s a record of your communications.